-This report has 3 sections.
-The remainder of this introductory section provides the context for this study and a summary of how the living wage for minimum wage Region 1 was estimated using the Anker Methodology.
-Section 2 is concerned with the estimation of the cost of a basic but decent life for a worker and her or his family.
-It explores the cost of food, housing, and non-food non-housing needs to ensure a basic but decent living standard for a typical size reference family.
-Section 3 estimates the living wage.
-This section discusses the number of full-time equivalent workers in a reference family expected to provide support, the net (take home pay) living wage, compulsory deductions from pay, and the gross wage (aka living wage).
-It then compares our estimated living wage to other wage indicators and discusses gaps to a living wage.
+This report has 3 sections, plus an Annex.
+The remainder of this introductory section provides the context for this study and a summary of how the living income for minimum wage Region 4 was estimated using the Anker Methodology.
+Section 2 is concerned with the estimation of the cost of food, housing, and non-food non-housing needs to ensure a basic but decent living standard for a typical size reference family.
+Section 3 estimates the living income and compares our estimated living income to other economic indicators and discusses gaps to a living income.
 Finally, it provides conclusions with a table that summarizes key results of the study.
+The Annex estimates the living wage for minimum wage Region 4 based on an assumption of 1.86 full-time equivalent workers in the reference family expected to provide support.

-2. LIVING WAGE ESTIMATE
+2. LIVING INCOME AND LIVING WAGE ESTIMATE